Skip to main content

 Growth Hormone Secretagogues and the Substrate Deficit

-Growth Hormone Secretagogues, such as Sermorelin, Tesamorelin, and the popular combination of CJC-1295 and Ipamorelin, function by stimulating the pituitary gland to release its own endogenous (GH).
+Growth Hormone Secretagogues, such as Sermorelin, Tesamorelin, and the popular combination of CJC-1295 and Ipamorelin, function by stimulating the pituitary gland to release its own endogenous growth hormone (GH).
 This pulse of GH then travels to the liver and other tissues, where it promotes the production of Insulin-Like Growth Factor 1 (IGF-1).
-It is primarily IGF-1 that mediates the downstream effects we associate with GH ∞ increased for muscle repair, enhanced lipolysis (fat breakdown), and improved collagen formation.
+It is primarily IGF-1 that mediates the downstream effects we associate with GH ∞ increased protein synthesis for muscle repair, enhanced lipolysis (fat breakdown), and improved collagen formation.

 The entire efficacy of this cascade is predicated on substrate availability.
 The signal to “build and burn” is sent, but the body must have the resources to do both.
 Without adequate dietary protein, the instruction to synthesize new muscle tissue becomes physiologically impossible to execute.